coding-jam/rx-enterprise/README.md

 # README #

-Test project for WebSocket and RxJava in Java EE 7
+Test project for WebSocket and RxJava in Java EE 7.

+Online demo available on [OpenShift](http://rxenterprise-andreacomo.rhcloud.com/)